 If you’re new here, this is a series where I interview people who have designed their dream life.
 You can find all the interviews here on the Design Your Dream Life Page.

 I’m so happy and excited to have Jocelyn Paonita Pearson share her story today!
-Jocelyn is

 To give you some context, Jocelyn’s bio reads: Jocelyn Paonita Pearson is a Best-Selling Author, TEDx Speaker, and Founder of The Scholarship System, an online program to teach families how to pay for college with scholarships and avoid student loan debt.
 While building her own online business, Jocelyn gained over 3 years of experience in creating profitable funnels and now coaches others to do the same.
 Today, she continues to run her business while enjoying location-freedom, living on a small island in the Caribbean with her husband and their pleasantly plump dog.

 Finish the sentence “I knew I was living my dream life when…”

 I moved to an island in the Caribbean with my husband and was able to grow my business from here.

 What was your life like before all this that led you to make a change?